 The LG 27GN750-B is a 240Hz monitor in LG's UltraGear lineup.
 It has a 1080p, IPS panel with native FreeSync support, and it's certified by NVIDIA for G-SYNC compatibility too.
 Motion looks exceptionally clear on this monitor due to its outstanding response time both at its max refresh rate and at 60Hz.
 The input lag is extremely low, so your actions are registered quickly when gaming.
 With its IPS panel, it has wide viewing angles, but it has a low contrast ratio, so it's not an ideal choice for dark room viewing.
 Unfortunately, even though it supports HDR10, it can't display a wide color gamut, so HDR content doesn't look much different from SDR content.
-This monitor can get bright enough to combat glare and it has good reflection handling, so you shouldn't have any issues placing it in a bright room.
+This monitor can get bright enough to combat glare and it has good reflection handling, so you won't have any issues placing it in a bright room.

 The LG 27GN750-B is a good monitor for most uses, and it performs best as a gaming monitor.
-Gamers should appreciate the high refresh rate, outstanding motion handling, extremely low input lag, and FreeSync VRR support.
+Gamers will appreciate the high refresh rate, outstanding motion handling, extremely low input lag, and FreeSync VRR support.
 It has wide viewing angles, which makes sharing your screen with coworkers or friends easier, and it performs well in bright environments because of its very good reflection handling.
 Unfortunately, HDR content on this monitor isn't much different than SDR content since it can't display a wide color gamut or get bright enough to bring out highlights.

 The LG 27GN750-B is a good office monitor.
 It has wide viewing angles if you need to share your screen with others, it can get bright enough to combat glare, and it has very good reflection handling.
 Unfortunately, the 1080p resolution might be too limiting for some, but luckily it has excellent gray uniformity, so solid colors across the screen, like on a web page, look great.